 Evernote – oh Evernote, how I love you.
 I use it for everything.
 Outlines for posts, screenshots of landing pages and ads for my swipe file, emails that I want to keep, market research, random notes, great articles that I’ve read.
 If I want to remember it, it goes into Evernote.

 Spreadsheets – my love for spreadsheets is right up there with Evernote.
 Anything I want to track or that needs to be stored in tabular form goes into a spreadsheet.
-Analytics, goals and planning worksheets, my editorial calendar, my BoardBooster schedule, you name it.
+Analytics, goals and planning worksheets, my editorial calendar (or even just awesome blog ideas), my BoardBooster schedule, you name it.
 I use both Excel and Google Sheets.

 LastPass – I don’t know how people function without a password manager.
 I have hundreds of passwords to keep up with.
 LastPass not only stores all my passwords, but it lets me organize them into folders.
 AND it syncs to my phone and tablet.